I’m certain there’s a limit, but I have no idea what it is. I’m also certain it’s not the problem here.

 For internal disks (or disks that for whatever reason can’t be unplugged and plugged in again), we have to hunt a little.

-If the disk does not appear at all when you plug it in, or if you cannot find it listed based on its characteristics, then you’re likely looking at a hardware problem.
+If the disk does not appear at all when you plug it in or you cannot find it listed based on its characteristics, then you’re likely looking at a hardware problem.
 Check the cables and connections.
-If this is an external disk, see if it’ll work on a different computer.
+If this is an external disk, see if it’ll work plugged into a different port, with a different cable, or on a different computer.

 The more common case, though, is that the disk appears in Disk Management but still doesn’t appear in Windows File Explorer.